tparviainen/query-string-generator/README.md

 # Supported Data Types

+- Class or record types
+- Properties that are
+    - Public
     - Nullable value types, including enums
     - Reference types

 **NOTE:** The query string _value_ for enum is the name of the enum starting with a lowercase character.